tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 concatenation "tls ech", a zero byte, and the serialized ECHConfig.
 If decryption fails, the server continues to the next candidate ECHConfig.
 Otherwise, the server reconstructs ClientHelloInner from EncodedClientHelloInner, as described in {{encoding-inner}}.
-The server SHOULD require that the value in the ClientHelloOuter "server_name" extension matches the value of ECHConfig.contents.public_name from the candidate ECHConfig, and abort with an "illegal_parameter" alert if these do not match.
+It then stops iterating over the candidate ECHConfig values.

+Once the server has chosen the correct ECHConfig, it SHOULD verify that the value in the ClientHelloOuter "server_name" extension matches the value of `ECHConfig.contents.public_name`, and abort with an "illegal_parameter" alert if these do not match.
 Failure to enforce this check can allow clients to lie about the ClientHelloOuter SNI, possibly with the intent of bypassing network policies that might otherwise block ECH.
-Once these checks are complete, the client then stops iterating over the candidate ECHConfig values.

 Upon determining the ClientHelloInner, the client-facing server checks that the message includes a well-formed "encrypted_client_hello" extension of type